Sky Bet Supreme Novices' Hurdle (Grade 1)

 The Irish contingent now have the slight edge in the opening race, with 11 wins in the last 17 mainly thanks to Willie Mullins.
-A 12 year break followed his 1995 success with 25/1 shot Tourist Attraction, with Ebaziyan winning in 2007, but he’s won it the last 3 years with Champagne Fever, Vautour and Douvan.
-Ruby Walsh rode all of the recent three winners plus both of Paul Nicholls successes (2006 & 2011) giving him an impressive 50% strike rate in the last 10 years.
+There was a 12 year break following his 1995 success with 25/1 shot Tourist Attraction when Ebaziyan won in 2007.
+However, Mullins has won it in the last three years with Champagne Fever, Vautour and Douvan.
+Ruby Walsh rode all of the recent three winners, as well as both of Paul Nicholls’s successes (2006 and 2011) giving him an impressive 50% strike rate in the last ten years.

-Trends Analysis: The age trend isn’t all that surprising, given most promising novices come here as 5 or 6 year olds.
+Trends Analysis: The age trend is not all that surprising, given most promising novices come here as five or six-year-olds.
 Nor is the fact that most winners won last time out.
-Big price winners can be expected in races full of unexposed types, especially over 2 miles where one jumping mistake can ruin a favourite’s race, which both explains the poor strike rate for favourites and the fact that experience is often key with the majority of winners having had at least 4 starts as well as NHF or French hurdles experience.
+Big price winners can be expected in races full of unexposed types, especially over two miles where one jumping mistake can ruin a favourite’s race.
+This explains both the poor strike rate for favourites and the fact that experience is often key, with the majority of winners having had at least four starts as well as NHF or French hurdles experience.

 Priced up only by a few firms, but Airlie Beach would be a formidable opponent for any of these if she goes for the race.
 Winner of all seven of her starts, she made most to win a Grade 1 on her latest start in quite comfortable style in the end, winning by six lengths.
 Another classy mare to emanate from the Mullins stable, she is impossible to dismiss and a 14/1 price tag at present could underestimate her potential.
-However, she’s got no guarantee of running in the race.
+However, there is no guarantee that she will run in the race.

 A faller in that race when just coming to challenge, Peace News looked a very creditable threat to the Mullins mare, coming strongly to the second last but clouted the fence after being slightly impeded and gave Bryan Cooper no chance.
 He arguably has more room to improve than Airlie Beach, so could reverse form with her if they do both go for the race.
 However, he has got plenty of potential in his own right as that was only his second run over fences and he won his debut nicely under hands and heels.
 He will give it a go for sure as he bids to give Henry De Bromhead a first win in the race, so needs to be watched.

 Winner of the Grade 2 trial race at Ascot in December, Capitaine jumped his rivals into the ground when winning by three lengths, making all in great fashion and an enterprising ride by Sam Twiston-Davies.
-He beat some useful types in that race and showed a brilliant attitude to keep on galloping until the finish, so it is possible that he may well have been underestimated being priced up at a general 20/1 for the race, especially if he tries to make all again.
+He beat some useful types in that race and showed a brilliant attitude to keep on galloping until the finish.
+It is therefore possible that he may well have been underestimated, being priced up at a general 20/1 for the race, especially if he tries to make all again.

 After seven runs in France, Riven Light was bought by the Riccis and transferred to Willie Mullins.
-He made an instant impact, winning by 12 lengths on debut at Thurles, although it was slightly fortunate that a Gordon Elliot horse who was alongside came down at the final fence.
-Riven Light was, however, travelling the best and would have probably kicked on; he also looked like another very smart prospect, regardless.
+He made an instant impact, winning by 12 lengths on debut at Thurles.
+Although it was slightly fortunate that a Gordon Elliot horse who was alongside came down at the final fence.
+Riven Light was, however, travelling the best and would have probably kicked on.
+Regardless, he also looked like another very smart prospect.
 Another to put into the notebook as it will be interesting to see if he goes on from that effort.

 Menorah lined up to take the Supreme Novices’ Hurdle back in 2010.
 A representative of Phillip Hobbs, the five-year-old was positioned in mid-field in the early stages of the strongly run race.

-Al Ferof succeeded Menorah in 2011, Paul Nicholls’ six-year-old held up towards the rear of the field by Ruby Walsh.
+Al Ferof succeeded Menorah in 2011.
+Paul Nicholls’s six-year-old was held up towards the rear of the field by Ruby Walsh.
 Held up and two wide for most of the race, Al Ferof was first asked to pick off runners just prior to the Dog Leg Turn, one of a handful of chances pursuing long time leaders Dunraven Storm and Magen’s star.

-Cinders And Ashes scooped the Supreme in the subsequent year for Donald McCain, the horse under instruction from Jason Maguire in the saddle.
+Cinders And Ashes scooped the Supreme in the subsequent year for Donald McCain; the horse was under instruction from Jason Maguire in the saddle.

 Willie Mullins, Ruby Walsh and owners the Ricci family earned back-to-back triumphs in this race in 2013 and 2014, Champagne Fever being their 2013 success story.

-Vautour completed the successive victories for the trio last year, the five-year-old also ridden to dispute the lead early on.
+Vautour completed the successive victories for the trio in 2014 and the five-year-old was ridden to dispute the lead early on.
 Tongue out and taking a keen hold, Vautour was the clear half-a-length leader going over the second and sustained this margin until diving at the third from home and allowing his pursuers to close up.

 Despite this error, The Liquidator was the only horse who was ever capable of going eye-to-eye with Vautour, who extended his lead rounding the final turn.
 Walsh looked ecstatic in the saddle as his charge ran out the six length winner over Josses Hill in second.